Custom Reporting for Bespoke Ecommerce Systems

 A report is only as good as the data that underpins it.
-Ecommerce organisations tend to have many different data streams from many different sources so pulling it altogether into something coherent can be a complex and drawn out process.
-Conversion rates, campaign success, customer demographics and trends are all important pieces of data for ecommerce organisations as is inventory, delivery and support performance.
-Custom reporting allows businesses to gather all of this data - regardless of where it comes from and the format it is in - and structure it in a way whereby it can be used to provide comprehensive and complete insights.
+If you're in the ecommerce industry, chances are, you have many different data streams from many different sources and pulling it altogether into something coherent can be a complex and drawn out process.
+Conversion rates, campaign success, customer demographics and seasonal trends are all important pieces of data for ecommerce organisations.
+Custom reporting allows you to bring it altogether - regardless of where it comes from and the format it is in - and structure it in a way that makes sense to your and your employees.

-Once the data itself has been collected and organised consistently, businesses can then look to utilise intelligent reporting tools to transform it into something meaningful.
-Platforms like Power BI and Tableau are strong contenders in this space, providing businesses with powerful reporting capabilities.
-They allow companies to generate reports from raw data, turning complex information into clear, relevant and structured insights.
+Once the data itself has been collected and organised in a manner of your choosing, you can utilise intelligent reporting tools to transform it into something meaningful.
+Platforms such as Power BI and Tableau are strong contenders in this space, offering you powerful reporting capabilities.
+They allow you to generate reports from raw data, turning complex information into clear, relevant and structured insights.
 Reporting tools are useful for showing detailed data over a specific time period - often in the form of graphs and charts.

 Creating custom reports for bespoke ecommerce websites and platforms is easy.
 What's not so easy is creating custom reports that are actually useful and relevant.
-For the latter, you need the right technology, the right expertise and a solid understand of what the business actually wants to see.
+For the latter, you need the right technology, the right expertise and a solid understanding of what you actually want to see.

 Define goals and requirements

 Before touching a single data point you need to work out what the report should actually do.
-Is it tracking customer buying habits?
-Keeping an eye on stock?
-Checking if a marketing campaign was worth the spend?
-Figuring this out makes sure the report is genuinely useful and not just something you can send to the management team for them to shelve and never look at again.
+Do you want to track your customer's buying habits?
+Keep an eye on stock?
+Checking if a marketing campaign was worth the cost?
+Figuring this out makes sure the report is genuinely useful and not just something you briefly look at once then forget about.

 Identify key data sources

-Ecommerce platforms spit out data from everywhere - analytics, CRMs, inventory systems, payment gateways - the list goes on.
+Ecommerce platforms spit out data from everywhere - analytics, CRMs, inventory systems, payment gateways, excel files - the list goes on.
 Pulling these together and making sure they talk to each other is what gives you a complete picture of performance across the board.

 Clean and structure the data

-Raw data is quite often a mess.
+Raw data can be a mess.
 Duplicates, missing fields and random formatting can turn reports into a nightmare.
-Cleaning it up, setting validation rules and optimising databases means the numbers you’re looking at are actually trustworthy.
+Cleaning it up, setting validation rules and optimising your databases means the numbers you’re looking at can be trusted.

 Pick the right tools